 The role played by diaspora in the development, poverty reduction, reconstruction and growth of countries of origin has enabled tremendous change in local communities.
 Yet diaspora are side-lined development agents.
 Diaspora expertise and contributions must be better leveraged to deliver on the 2030 Agenda.

 The Sustainable Development Goals (SDGs) and the 2030 Agenda for Sustainable Development have provided new opportunities for (African) diaspora involvement, following the partly missed targets of the Millennium Development Goals (MDGs) that preceded them.
 The SDGs, particularly the targets – ensuring safe, orderly, and regular migration; limiting exploitation and abuse of migrants; reducing the costs of recruitment and remittances; and improving data – place diaspora engagement at the core of the development process.
 Indeed, while target 1 of the SDG is focused on ending poverty, one of the means to that end is the subject of diaspora remittances as suggested by the indicators proposed for assessing this target.
 Similarly, target 4 is focused on ensuring healthy lives and specifically increasing the proportion of diaspora with equal access to health services in the destination country.
-It is also noteworthy that target 8a positions fair labour for diasporas as an equally important foundation for the sustainable development agenda through the creation of decent work opportunities.
+It a great article noteworthy that target 8a positions fair labour for diasporas as an equally important foundation for the sustainable development agenda through the creation of decent work opportunities.
 And target 12 stipulates improving data with a view to establishing diaspora networks to facilitate the circulation of knowledge, ideas and technology which is fundamental in capacity building.

 Paradoxically, while the diasporas are important actors in economic development, they are still mainly considered shortcuts to leveraging financing – especially remittances – channelling funds for sustained development in Africa – in a sub-optimal manner.
 This attitude underplays alternative platforms of innovative contributions of the diaspora.
 A parochial focus of such financial contributions poses risks of failure and ultimately jeopardises the 2030 Agenda.